Why reach for the Stars - when you can have the Moon?

 Illuminate

-And to mark the end of this journey we are bringing the Moon down to Earth for six days (one day for each year of the project) with an extra special presentation of the Museum of the Moon.
+And to mark the end of our six year journey we are bringing the Moon down to Earth for six days (one day for each year of the project) with an extra special presentation of the Museum of the Moon.

 From the beginning of human history, the moon has acted as a ‘cultural mirror’ to our beliefs, understanding and ways of seeing.
 Over the centuries, this celestial body has been interpreted as a god and a planet, as well as a timekeeper and calendar.